docarray/docarray/README.md

 ### Visualize embeddings

-You can visualize the embeddings via tSNE in an interactive embedding projector:
+You can visualize the embeddings via tSNE in an interactive embedding projector.
+You will need to have  pydantic, uvicorn and fastapi installed to run this snippet:

 ```python
 left_da.plot_embeddings(image_sprites=True)